Richard Marshall (United States Army officer): World War II

-After Pearl Harbor, Marshall was promoted to Brigadier General and remained as Deputy Chief of Staff.
-He was left in charge of the old Command Post at #1 Victoria in Manila when Gen. MacArthur went to Corregidor to establish his Command Post on December 24, 1941.
+After Pearl Harbor, Marshall was promoted to brigadier general and remained as Deputy Chief of Staff.
+He was left in charge of the old Command Post at #1 Victoria in Manila when General MacArthur went to Corregidor to establish his Command Post on December 24, 1941.
 He remained there until directed to bring the balance of the Staff to Corregidor, January 1, 1942.
 As the Japanese invasion of the Philippines advanced, the fall of Corregidor appeared imminent.
 As a result, on the night of March 11, 1942 MacAurthur, his family, and his staff, including Marshall, evacuated under cover of night in four PT boats of Motor Torpedo Boat Squadron Three, with the lead boat commanded by Lieutenant John D. Bulkeley.
 After an open ocean voyage of several hundred miles they reached Mindanao, then flew to Darwin, Australia, reaching there on March 17, 1942.

 From Darwin, MacArthur chose to travel south by train because of his wife's fear of flying.
 As Quartermaster, Marshall was sent ahead to assess troop strength and resources for the potential immediate return to the Philippines.
 In a historic moment, reenacted in the movie, MacArthur, Marshall met MacArthur's train upon arrival in Adelaide and broke the news to him that U.S. forces in the Pacific would not be sufficient to support any sort of immediate effort to recapture the Philippines.
 This made clear to MacArthur the war would be more than just a few months in duration.

-After a few weeks in Australia the Allied arrangements for a Southwest Pacific Command were completed and Marshall was detailed as Gen. MacArthur's Deputy Chief of Staff.
+After a few weeks in Australia the Allied arrangements for a Southwest Pacific Command were completed and Marshall was detailed as MacArthur's Deputy Chief of Staff.
 In July the US Army Service of Supply, SWPA succeeded the former command for the US Army Forces in Australia and he became Commanding General, with promotion to Major General.

-In early 1942 Marshall was given additional duty as Deputy Chief of Staff of USAFFE (U.S. Armed Forces Far East) when it was used to provide a US Army agency for Gen. MacArthur to exercise command over US Army troops in SWPA (South West Pacific Army).
-Increase in size of SWPA Command rapidly increased the administrative problems of Gen. MacArthur's Headquarters.
-In November, 1944, he was detailed as Gen. MacArthur's Chief of Staff, USAFFE.
-When MacArthur became commander of AFPAC (U.S. Army Forces in the Pacific), Marshall became Deputy Chief of Staff.
+In early 1942 Marshall was given additional duty as Deputy Chief of Staff of USAFFE (U.S. Armed Forces Far East) when it was used to provide a US Army agency for MacArthur to exercise command over US Army troops in SWPA (South West Pacific Army).
+Increase in size of SWPA Command rapidly increased the administrative problems of MacArthur's Headquarters.
+In November, 1944, he was detailed as MacArthur's Chief of Staff, USAFFE and, when MacArthur became commander of AFPAC (U.S. Army Forces in the Pacific), Marshall became Deputy Chief of Staff.

 In 1945, with entry into Japan after the surrender, Marshall became Deputy Chief of Staff of SCAP (Supreme Commander for the Allied Powers).
 On October 10 he was ordered to Headquarters in Tokyo to take over as the Chief of Staff.

-On September 2, 1945 he accompanied MarArthur on board the USS Missouri for the signing of the surrender treaty with the Japanese delegation.
+On September 2, 1945, he accompanied MacArthur on board the USS Missouri for the signing of the surrender treaty with the Japanese delegation.